Building a Native Rating implementation

 Publishing the Native Rating app

-When the implementation is complete, you can use the Connect CLI to publish the Native Rating app to the development environment for live testing.
+When the implementation is complete, you can use the Connect CLI to publish the app to the development environment for live testing.
 To do this, ensure that the package is built and bundled by running the following:

 npm run build